britecharts/britecharts/CONTRIBUTING.md

 In order to work with the development version of the charts, we just need to run:

-    npm run dev
+    npm run demos:serve

-However, if you want to use the production version of the charts, you should run:
+However, if you want to create the production version of the charts, you should run:

-    npm run build:all
+    npm run prod

 ### NPM Tasks